-The Soviet Tourist camera was produced at the GOMZ factory from 1934 to 1941.
-Tourist is a medium format plate camera that used plates of 6.5×9 or 6×9 cm.
-The device has a plastic body with a retractable front plate and folding bellows.
+Tourist camera was produced at the GOMZ factory from 1934 to 1941.
+It is a medium format plate camera that used plates of 6.5×9 or 6×9 cm.

-The lens Industar-7 (3.5/10.5) is a fast four-lens anastigmat with a movable front lens.
+Tourist camera was equipped with an Industar 3.5/105 lens (which was a clone of Tessar lenses).
+Focusing was carried out by moving the front element of the lens (in the same way as on the Moscow-5 camera), which slightly changed the characteristics of the lens.
 Focusing occurred by the ground glass located in the rear of the camera body.
 The focus limit is from 1.5 m to infinity.
 The camera had a frame and optical viewfinders.

-The camera uses a central inter-lens shutter without preliminary cocking of the shutter GOMZ, with speeds of 1/25, 1/50, 1/100, “K” and “Д”.
-The range of shutter speeds was criticized by users of those years.
-The lack of short shutter speeds did not make it possible to realize the potential of a fast lens.
+The camera uses a leaf inter-lens GOMZ shutter without preliminary cocking of the shutter, with speeds of 1/25, 1/50, 1/100, K, and Д. The range of shutter speeds was criticized by users of those years.
+The lack of short shutter speeds did not make it possible to realize the potential of the fast lens.

 The Tourist camera is optimized both for horizontal and vertical orientation of the frame.
 It even has two tripod sockets.